 The discussions often lead to new collaborative research project ideas both within and outside the institute or even new researching funding.
 For example, the Glial Young Researcher Meeting in 1994 – 1996 had lead to the priority area （B） “Glial cell role in the neural transmission regulation mechanism” discovery, and later on, the became the priority area“ Glial Neural Network.”
 Another example would be the Biomolecular sensor related NIPS research meeting held in 2008, which lead to the Grant-in-Aid for scientific research on priority area “Cell Sensor.”
 The establishment of two priority areas in 2015, “Thermal biology” and “Oscillology” was also triggered by the activity of NIPS research meeting.
 Also, synapse research meetings and research meetings on pain have all helped progress in research communities across Japan, and have lead to the establishment of new fields.

 In 2016, one NIPS research meeting was held at Kyushu University.
 Traditionally, NIPS research meetings had been held in Okazaki area.
 We aimed to contribute to the physiological research communities located in the Kyushu area, and to the functional enhancement of the universities there.
-As this trial-run meeting won popularity, we now schedule one in Tohoku area and another in Tokyo area in 2017.
+As this trial-run meeting won popularity, we conducted one in Tohoku and another in Tokyo area in 2017, both of which obrained popularity.
+We now schedule one in Nagoya area and another in Tokyo area in 2018.

 More recently, there have been some debates going on about whether it was useful or not to hold researching meetings on the same topic every year.